kcodedev/mkdocs/docs/AL/13-data-representation/user-defined-types.md

-# 🛠️ Understanding User-Defined Data Types in Python
+# 🛠️ User-Defined Data Types

 ## 🤔 Why Do We Need User-Defined Types?